 Media note: To schedule an interview with Gloria Arellanes or to request images and photos from the archive, please contact the CSULA Public Affairs in advance at (323) 343-3050.

 homage to the history

 of East Los Angeles, Chicano Studies

 keynote East Los Angeles Archive

 reception at Cal State L.A.
 Nov.
 18

-place in the John F. Kennedy Memorial Library, Conference Room B530, on the CSULA campus.
+The 6 p.m. reception, which is open to the public, will take place in the John F. Kennedy Memorial Library, Conference Room B530, on the CSULA campus.